BlockCertsAI/BCAI-Canon/10_primitives/L10_Proof_Primitives.md

 L10 answers the question:
 **“What laws govern execution across the entire substrate — above domains, agents, AI, and all other layers?”**

-L10 is the constitutional rulebook for execution.
+L10 is the constitutional rulebook of the substrate.
 If any layer conflicts with L10, **L10 prevails.**

 ---

-# 1. Purpose of the Unified Execution Law
+## 1. Purpose of the Unified Execution Law

 The Unified Execution Law ensures: